SimCmngs/PasswordManager-Implementation/README.md

 ## Introduction

-1. When I met with the client, they expressed a constant frustration of `having to remember multiple passwords` for their online accounts and how long it would take to input their login details due to their <ins>slow typing.</ins>
+1. When I met with the client, they expressed a constant frustration of <ins>having to remember multiple passwords</ins> for their online accounts and how long it would take to input their login details due to their <ins>slow typing.</ins>

-2. They had locked themselves out of their accounts multiple times, due to `mis-entering their password`.
+2. They had locked themselves out of their accounts multiple times, due to <ins>mis-entering their password</ins>.

-3. The client was also concerned about the <ins>security risks</ins> of leaving `password hints on note files` across different devices, including their smartphones and laptop.
+3. The client was also concerned about the <ins>security risks</ins> of leaving <ins>password hints on note files</ins> across different devices, including their smartphones and laptop.

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)